Track your NPS over time

 Improved response time

-Net Promoter Score (or Net Promoter System) is a simple and proven methodology for understanding customer happiness through first-hand feedback.
+Net Promoter Score (or Net Promoter System) is a proven methodology for measuring customer loyalty through first-hand feedback.
+NPS is a popular customer experience metric because it is simple, effective, and correlated to revenue growth.

 Subscribe to a FREE 7-day NPS jumpstart course delivered right to your inbox!